 5.30.2.10.4.3 User Plane Remote Provisioning of UEs when Onboarding Network is an ON-SNPN

 If Onboarding Services are provided using a restricted PDU Session for remote provisioning of UE via User Plane, the AMF selects an SMF used for Onboarding Services using the SMF discovery and selection functionality as described in clause 6.3.2.
 The AMF Onboarding Configuration Data may contain an S-NSSAI and a DNN used for Onboarding to select an SMF used for Onboarding Services or may contain a configured SMF for the DNN used for Onboarding.
+During restricted PDU Session establishment for remote provisioning, the AMF may provide the PVS IP address(es) or PVS FQDN(s) to SMF.

 When a UPF is selected for Onboarding Services, the UPF selection function described in clause 6.3.3 for normal services is applied considering the DNN used for Onboarding.

 The SMF or the PCF may store S-NSSAI and DNN information used for Onboarding.
-Onboarding Configuration Data available to PCF (for details see TS 23.503 [45]) and/or SMF may include PVS FQDN and PVS IP address(es).
+Onboarding Configuration Data available to PCF (for details see TS 23.503 [45]) and/or SMF may include PVS FQDN(s) and PVS IP address(es).

 When the UE registered for Onboarding successfully completes the user plane remote provisioning of SNPN credentials via the Onboarding Network, then the UE should deregister from the Onboarding Network.